 e.
-World Language, 2 years required, 3 years recommended:
+Languages Other Than English, 2 years required, 3 years recommended:

-2 years of the same world language.
+2 years of the same Languages Other Than English.
 Courses should emphasize speaking and understanding and include instruction in grammar, vocabulary, reading, and composition.

 f.
 Visual and Performing Arts, 1 year required: